Matakat

 2011-2015

-Responsible for the development of the Glidepath Automated Bag Drop, the first ABD in the world to successfully use camera technology for high performance bag tag reading.
+Responsible for the development of the Glidepath Automated Bag Drop, a collaboration with YVR (Vancouver Airport).
+The first ABD in the world to successfully use camera technology for high performance bag tag reading.

 Sym3 3D SCADA and Simulation